mastbaum/philadelphia/docs/templates.rst

 Default Templates
 -----------------
-If a template has the optional key `"default"` set to `true`, an instance of the template is automatically placed at the top of new shift reports
+If a template has the optional key `"default"` set to `true`, an instance of the template is automatically placed at the top of new shift reports.

 Required Fields
 ---------------